Standard Care Agreement

-C: Exclusionary Formulary.
+C. Exclusionary Formulary.

-The exclusionary formulary is available here:
+The exclusionary formulary is available at link below:

 It states that “A Certified Nurse Practitioner, Clinical Nurse Specialist and Certified Nurse Midwife shall not prescribe any drug in violation of federal or Ohio law.
 The prescriptive authority of a Certified Nurse Practitioner, Clinical Nurse Specialist or Certified Nurse Midwife shall not exceed the prescriptive authority of the collaborating physician or podiatrist.”